bret/watircraft/app_generators/watircraft/templates/readme.txt

 15. Create a page: script\generate page pagename
 16. Pages can be referenced from rspec tests or cucumber steps.

+Methods are optional cna be used with either Rspec or Cucumber tests.

+17. Create a method: script\generate method methodname
+18. Methods can be referenced from rspec tests, cucumber steps or from other methods.

 Enter "script\generate" to see a complete list of WatirCraft files that you can create.